rymane/katacoda-scenarios/CI/step7.md

       working-directory: ${{ env.working-directory }}
 </code></pre>

-The only difference is in the last step where we run the tests instead of the linting.
+The only difference is in the last step, where we run the tests instead of the linting.

 ```yml
     - name: Run Tests